 If it is indeed possible for people to learn how to be happier, how can people distinguish between clickbait and emotional exercises that truly lead to more joy?
 A lot of people at the gym look to trainers to guide their path toward stronger muscles.
 A lot of people are also looking to mental health professionals to guide their path toward a happier life.

-The counselors at Thriveworks Littleton offer increasing happiness therapy because we know that a more joyful life is within grasp.
+The licensed therapists and counselors at Thriveworks in Littleton, CO offer increasing happiness therapy because we know that a more joyful life is within grasp.
 With the right training, support, and guidance, anyone can prioritize their own happiness.

 How Does Happiness Form?